TechMeToTheCloud/AKS-BDC-Setup/README.md

     --client-secret $SP_PWD

 # test connectivity
-# this can also be run locally later to add the context to .kube/config file
+# this can also be run locally later to add the context to .kube/config file on my laptop
 az aks get-credentials \
   --resource-group $RG \
   --name $AKS_NAME \